andreashlarsen/BayesFit/README.md

 ### cylinder model, single dataset
 data were simulated using Shape2SAS and is available in the example folder.
-to fit the simulated data of monodisperse cylinders (parameters: radius, length, scale and background) use input_cylinder.txt:
+to fit the simulated data of monodisperse cylinders (parameters: radius, length, scale and background), use input_cylinder.txt:
 ```
 output_fit_fylinder
 1